-What to expect: You will receive multiple updates as fertilization and growth occurs
+- What to expect: Multiple updates as fertilization and development progresses

-The day after your retrieval, a nurse will call to check in with you.
-She’ll make sure you’re feeling okay, and she will tell you how many of your eggs were successfully fertilized.
+The day after your egg retrieval, a nurse will call to check in with you.
+They will make sure you’re feeling okay and also tell you how many eggs were successfully fertilized in the lab.

 From there, you will get regular updates from us until we know how many of your embryos reach the blastocyst stage – which is the stage needed to achieve a pregnancy.
-At this point, we can either administer a fresh transfer or freeze for a future transfer.
+At this point, we can either proceed with a fresh embryo transfer or freeze embryos for a future transfer.

 7. IVF Concludes: The Embryo Transfer